Last updated on .

 Minor Species Station

-The next station was the Minor Species Station (Estación de Especies Menores).
-This featured several cages with smaller animals, such as birds, chickens, and rabbits.
+The next station is the Minor Species Station (Estación de Especies Menores).
+This features several cages with smaller animals, such as birds, chickens, and rabbits.

-The show was called Without the Country There’s No City (Sin Campo No Hay Ciudad).
-It was a comedy sketch about a country woman who wanted to leave for the city and was full of good old fashioned paisa (the people of the area are called paisas) humor.
-The show lasted 30 minutes.
+The show is called Without the Country There’s No City (Sin Campo No Hay Ciudad).
+It’s a comedy sketch about a country woman who wanted to leave for the city and was full of good old fashioned paisa humor.
+The show lasts about 30 minutes.

 Ostrich Station

-From there, we made a quick stop at the Ostrich Station (Estación de Avestruces), where visitors were given the chance to feed ostriches.
-They could buy carrots for a small fee and hold them out for the ostriches to take them.
+From there, we made a quick stop at the Ostrich Station (Estación de Avestruces), where you’re given the chance to feed ostriches.
+You can buy carrots for a small fee and hold them out for the ostriches to take them.

 Pork Farming Station

-Next was the Pork Farming Station (Estación de Porcicultura), where pigs reigned supreme.
-After seeing the cute newborn pigs, we saw the giant hogs resting and fighting each other in their pens.
+Next is the Pork Farming Station (Estación de Porcicultura), where pigs reign supreme.
+After seeing the cute newborn pigs, you can see giant hogs resting or fighting each other for space in their pens.

-The show was called Play it at the Pigdrome (Juégatela en el Cerdódromo), where kids raced against pigs and adults had a pig weighing contest.
-This show lasted 45 minutes.
+The show is called Play it at the Pigdrome (Juégatela en el Cerdódromo), where kids race against pigs and adults have a pig weighing contest.
+This show lasts about 45 minutes.

-The best part of this show was the completely improvised singing from the two hosts.
-They asked some visitors where they were from and some their jobs, and they battled it out with a song.
-For me it was probably the most entertaining part of any of the shows we saw.
+The best part of the show is the completely improvised singing from the hosts.
+They ask some visitors where they’re from and some their jobs, and they battle it out with a song.
+For me it’s probably the most entertaining part of any show at the park.

-Next was a quick stop at the Feline Station (Estación Felina), where different kinds of house cats were on display, followed by the Canine Station (Estación Canina), which allowed visitors to play with several breeds of dogs.
-The show was called The Friendly World of the Dog (El Amigable Mundo del Perro), where dogs (and people) were able to show off their amazing skills.
+Next is the Feline Station (Estación Felina), where different kinds of house cats are on display, followed by the Canine Station (Estación Canina), which allows visitors to play with several breeds of dogs.
+The show is called the Friendly World of the Dog (El Amigable Mundo del Perro), where dogs (and people) are able to show off their amazing skills.

 Silk Station

-The Silk Station (Estación de Sericultura) allowed a visitor to see how silk was produced.
-It was located in a small building.
+The Silk Station (Estación de Sericultura) allows you to see how silk is produced.
+It’s housed in a small building.

 Equine Station

-The Equine Station (Estación Equina) featured horses, ponies, donkeys, and mules.
-There’s even an area to see newborn horses.
+The Equine Station (Estación Equina) features horses, ponies, donkeys, and mules.
+There’s even an area to see foals.

 We were able to catch the show, the Spectacular World of the Horse (El Espectacular Mundo del Caballo), which displays different breeds of horses originating from different countries.